Prepare for your LMS demonstration

 - Who are my users and how will they need to interact with the system?

-- Do I need those users to have different roles that match up with the roles they occupy in your organisation?
+- Do I need those users to have different roles that match up with the roles they occupy in your organization?

 I was very impressed recently to hear of a Learning & Development manager sending on a list of fictional users that they wanted to see placed into the system and control certain roles.
 This gave our inside sales manager, Caoimhín, an example to use through his demonstration which resonated with the evaluator.
 Here is an example: